Click the tab to view the information you require.

 - The governors, who are also directors and trustees of the charitable company.

-There are 16 members of the school’s governing body plus a further additional Trustee and the Company Secretary who also fulfils the role of Clerk to the Governors.
-Winchcombe School has five Member Trustees, four of whom are governors.
+There are 12 trustees completing the school’s governing body (2 of which staff) and the Company Secretary who also fulfils the role of Clerk to the Governors.
+Winchcombe School has four Members (one of which is also a trustee – under review)

 The governors are divided into two Committees – Resources (Chair. – Mrs A Peck) and Curriculum (Chair.
 Mr R Willcock).
 In addition, every governor takes responsibility for a “Link Governor” role which attaches them to an individual department or curriculum area to ensure high quality links between all school staff and the governing body.